Gude5/thunderstorm-collector/integrations/docker-container-collector/README.md

 ## Run Script

+Run `pip3 install -e .` before running the script the first time on your system.
-You can start the script by run `docker_container_collector` in the root directory of the subproject.
+Then you can start the script by run `docker_container_collector` in the root directory of the subproject.

 ## Tests

+Run `pip3 install -e .[test]` before testing the script the first time on your system.
-Use `pytest` to test the functions of the script.
+Then use `pytest` to test the functions of the script.

 ## Features